banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 - 🛠️ **Metric editor modal now supports 'Any whole number' for Lost Segments and Familiar People, hiding min/max fields and updating the preview accordingly.**
 - 🛠️ **Fix for file/folder suggestions in settings is in progress.**
 - 🛠️ **File/folder suggestion dropdowns in settings now explicitly set display:block/display:none, ensuring suggestions are visible as you type in Backup Folder and Selected Notes fields.**
+- 🛠️ **Parser blockStack logic has been fixed:** The plugin now correctly nests dream-diary and dream-metrics callouts under their parent journal-entry and dream-diary blocks, enabling robust extraction of dream entries from nested callouts.
+- 🛠️ **Granular debug logging:** Extensive debug logs and iterative troubleshooting were used to diagnose and resolve extraction issues, ensuring reliability for real-world dream journal structures.

+## Recent Updates (June 2025)

+- **Chips Area UI:** The chips area for selected notes is now visually flat, with no border, background, or box-shadow.
+- **Backup File Extension:** Backup files now use the .bak extension instead of .md.
+- **Open Metrics Note Button:** The modal now includes an Open Metrics Note button, only enabled when the note exists, which opens the note in Obsidian.

+## Debug Logging & Troubleshooting Note Updates

+To ensure reliability in metrics extraction and note updating, the plugin now includes granular debug logging at key steps:

+- When scraping, logs show the number of dream entries found, the project note path, and the full array of extracted entries.
+- Before updating the OneiroMetrics Note, logs and Notices indicate whether the update function is called, the number of entries, and the content being written.
+- If no entries are found or the note path does not match, debug Notices and logs are shown.

+**Troubleshooting Steps:**
+1. Check for debug Notices in Obsidian (e.g., `[DEBUG] updateProjectNote called for: ...`).
+2. Confirm the "OneiroMetrics Note Path" in settings matches the file you are viewing.
+3. Open the note in the editor and look for the `<!-- OOM METRICS START -->` marker in the raw Markdown.
+4. If no entries are found, check the console for logs about dream entry extraction.
+5. If issues persist, enable even more granular debug logs in the extraction loop to print each entry (date, title, metrics).

+This approach helps pinpoint where the update process may be breaking down and ensures the correct file is being updated with the latest metrics.

+## Logging and Debug Output Policy

+- To improve performance and maintainability, we plan to reduce excessive logging and remove or limit debug console.logs, especially those related to backup creation and extraction logic.
+- Future code changes should ensure only essential logs remain, and debug output should be temporary and well-scoped.